 (5) In satisfying itself of the matter set out in subregulation (4), the Board is to satisfy itself in the same manner and in relation to the same sorts of things that it would in relation to an application for the issue of an equivalent licence or permit under regulation 17(1).

-(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence, a tradesperson’s licence (drainage plumbing), a provisional tradesperson’s licence and provisional tradesperson’s licence (drainage plumbing) are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.
+(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence, a tradesperson’s licence (drainage plumbing) and a provisional tradesperson’s licence are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.

 (7) For the purposes of subregulation (1), a restricted plumbing permit is a type of permit, regardless of what plumbing work is specified or authorised by the permit.

 [Regulation 20A inserted: Gazette 28 Jun 2004 p.
 2411-12; amended: Gazette 19 Dec 2014 p.
 4835-6 and 4841; 29 Apr 2016 p.
-1335.]
+1335; SL 2024/12 r.
+12.]

 21. Duration of licence or permit